 The mural did not adopt a particular style however the artists specifically veered away from abstraction and non-representation, and instead employed figuration and representation.

 Gonzales Hall.
-The University Library or the Main Lib was among the first four building to be constructed in the Diliman campus.
+The University Library or the Main Lib was among the first four buildings to be constructed in the Diliman campus.
 Designed by the University Architect Cesar Concio in 1950 and was named after the 6th University President Bienvenido Ma.
 Gonzales.
 The library is said to share similarities to the neoclassical façade of the Quezon Hall.
 The pink granite marble architrave above the main entrance is the University Seal.
 The seal was sculpted by National Artist for Sculpture, Napoleon Abueva in 1950.
 The university seal bears an eagle atop a shield bearing icons and symbols pertinent to the university including, “the lamp of knowledge, a cogwheel, a coconut tree, and a volcano.”
-The same seal though smaller in measurement can also be seen at the Quezon Hall.
+The same seal, though smaller in measurement, can also be seen at the Quezon Hall.
 Bulwagan ng Dangal is the university heritage museum located in the basement.
-It houses official university art collection.
-All collection belongs to the university.
+It houses the official university art collection.
+All collections belong to the university.

 Mail Lib is the second oldest building, the first oldest was the Benitez Hall or the College of Education.
-The arrangement of the buildings within the Academic oval some says it represent the body of the university.
+The arrangement of the buildings within the Academic oval some says it represents the body of the university.
 The university administration building or the Quezon Hall is the head/brain, the Gonzales Hall – main library is heart/knowledge, the two sides: Melchor Hall and Palma Hall and the Malcolm Hall and the Benitez Hall; they mirror one another to represent the equal importance of engineering and sciences, and law and education.
-The urban planning not just suggest for beautification but instill the main significance of each building.
-The main lib is one of the biggest with total floor area of 1,157,938 sq. ft. facing the west.
-With massive and grandeur stair case which is under renovation.
+The urban planning not just suggests beautification but instills the main significance of each building.
+The main lib is one of the biggest with a total floor area of 1,157,938 sq. ft. facing the west.
+With a massive and grandeur staircase which is under renovation.
 It houses the university’s extensive library and archive collection.
-It has General references, Filipiniana section, social sciences and university archives at the fourth floor.
+It has General references, the Filipiniana section, social sciences and university archives on the fourth floor.

 Oblation.
-The original bronze cast was kept in the third floor for conservation purposes, to avoid exposure to elements and temperature condition.
-Oble before has no pig leaf on its private part, but out of modesty they decided to cover it as decided by one of the UP President.
-The leaves at the bottom is the kataka-taka.
+The original bronze cast was kept on the third floor for conservation purposes, to avoid exposure to elements and temperature conditions.
+Oble has no pig leaf on its private part, but out of modesty they decided to cover it as decided by one of the UP Presidents.
+The leaves at the bottom are the kataka-taka.
 Each UP campus has a replica of the Oblation.

 Guillermo Guevarra Museum.
 Judge Guillermo B. Guevara is the founder of criminology in the Philippines, His collection of paintings, books, papers, correspondence, speeches, writings, memorabilia and clippings, supplemented by diaries, court papers and photographs are permanently on exhibition in the Guillermo B. Guevara Room located on the second floor of the Main Library.